top of page

 LR settled the claim against Macquarie Bank for $82.5m, against Bank of Queensland for $22m (just around 100 Group Members) and Westpac (87 opt-in group members) for $10m.
 LR also negotiated roughly another $100m for participants in ANZ, NAB and CBA Resolution Schemes for their Storm Financial losses, of investments funded by those Banks.

-LR’S FIRST HUMAN RIGHTS CASE
+LEVITT ROBINSON’S FIRST HUMAN RIGHTS CASE

 LR “spec-ed” a representative action against the State of Queensland and the Queensland Commissioner of Police known as Wotton v State of Queensland (No. 5) [2016] FCA 1457, resulting in a verdict in favour of the lead applicants for $418k (inclusive of pre-judgment interest) plus costs, in late 2016, plus a $30m settlement for 447 group members, negotiated the following year, approved by the Court in 2018.
 The case arose out of the treatment of indigenous Palm Islanders under a State of Emergency proclaimed by Police in November 2004.